FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## WebAuthn Overview

+Let's start off with an overview of the use cases, "ceremonies", and types of authenticators that all play a role in a WebAuthn implementation.

+There are three main use cases that WebAuthn works well for.

+1. Re-authentication, where the user has an account created in another way, but wants an easier way to login.
+1. First factor authentication, where the user has no account, but uses WebAuthn to login instead of a more typical first factor like a username/password combination.
+1. As another factor available for MFA.

+The main focus of this article is re-authentication, though the other use cases will be covered briefly.

 WebAuthn has flows of data and interaction, termed "ceremonies".
 These extend a network protocol to include things in the real world, such as physical hardware or human beings.
-There are two main ones:
+There are two main ceremonies:

 1. Authentication, where the user logs in, using WebAuthn
 1. Registration, where the user associates an authenticator with their account